Tuition for the 11-month (45-week) clinical program year is $7,300/year (subject to change).

 - the student pays college tuition that exceeds’s tuition; the university pays UPMC Chautauqua, or

 - the student pays college tuition; UPMC Chautauqua bills the college and also bills the student any difference if UPMC Chautauqua tuition exceeds the college tuition.

 Tuition will be billed in two installments; the first payment (Rotation I) is due no later than November 15th (Fall) and the second payment (Rotation II) is due no later than March 15th (Spring).
 (Note: the deposit submitted upon acceptance to the Program is utilized to pay for the certification exam at the completion of the program year).

-Credit card payment is preferred, although a check or money order is acceptable.
+Credit card payment via a secure on-line portal is preferred, although a check or money order is acceptable.
 All tuition must be paid by the above stated deadlines or a student may be dismissed from the program

 The purchase of the required textbooks is the responsibility of the student.
 A required book list with ISBN numbers is provided, along with suggested purchasing options.
 Most textbook acquisition is least expensive directly from the publisher which offers a significant discount, or through a book distributor (Pro Forma program with Rittenhouse Book Distributors).
 A student is to have all required books in his/her possession at the start of the internship year; these texts will be actively utilized throughout the year.
 In the unlikely happening that a text(s) must be purchased by the Program due to availability, the student will be required to purchase the text(s) (payment to UPMC Chautauqua) during the first week of classes.